jmossetc/TechnicalTest/README.md

 Welcome!
 This project is a technical test implementation featuring a PHP-based API with Docker support.
 This guide will help you set up, run, and test the application efficiently.
 There is an admin dashboard and API documentation available.
 It was made for a company during my job search in 48h without any other demands than "Write a Backend-End to manage companies using REST APIs".
-Beware, the dashboard was made with AI so it has issues.
+Beware, the dashboard was vibe-coded without too much care as front-end wasn't evaluated.

 The project has three tables:
 - `users`